hyperatom/json-form-data/README.md

 allowing files and primitive data to be sent to a server in a single HTTP request.

 Single Page Web Applications (SPA's) primarily use JSON formatted payloads.
-This causes problems when you needs to send a file along with additional data, as files cannot be sent to a server in a JSON formatted payload.
+This causes problems when you need to send a file along with additional data, as files cannot be sent to a server in a JSON formatted payload.

 This library addresses the limitations of similar libraries by allowing conversion of deeply nested JSON objects,